evens-stone/evens-stone/README.md

 ---

-## Welcome to my digital workspace.
+## Welcome to my digital workspace

 I'm the creator of **Stone.js**, a universal JavaScript/TypeScript framework that redefines application design through the **Continuum Architecture**, an architecture I also authored in the **Continuum Manifesto**.